1959 Stanguellini Formula Junior

 This 1959 Stanguellini Formula Junior has a build date of December 5, 1959.
 It was imported by Alfred Momo into the United States, arriving early in 1960.
 Inasmuch as the front-engined Formula Juniors were essentially obsolete with the introduction of the Cooper rear-engined Type 52 and others, the Stanguellini was sold and raced around the Northeast and Midwest through the 1960s and 1970s.
 At one time this particular Stanguellini sold for only $250.

 Finally, Stanguellini CS00159 was rescued by vintage racer Peter Giddings in 1977.
 Peter owned and raced a number of Stanguellini Formula Juniors.
 After restoration, the car was sold to Dennis Burkey of Virginia who ran CS00159 in the Mid-Atlantic area into the late 1980s.
 Pam Lyford brought CS00159 to the Northwest in the early 1990s.
-The car was then purchased by Bill Weed in 2005.
-Weed went on to campaign the car in vintage races, including the 5oth Anniversary of Formula Junior feature at the Monterey Reunion, and most recently at the 2022 Monterey Reunion.
+The car was then purchased by the current owner in 2005.
+He went on to campaign the car in vintage races, including the 5oth Anniversary of Formula Junior feature at the Monterey Reunion, and most recently at the 2022 Monterey Reunion.

 Chassis: wheelbase 79 inches, track 48 inches front & rear